 Whether you are in the middle of a hot summer or freezing winter, you want to ensure that you insulate your home well to maintain pleasing and comfortable temperatures all year round.
 However, there is a high chance your home is poorly insulated, as research shows that 90 percent of American homes are under-insulated.
 What’s worse is most homeowners are unaware of the damages this could cause both in finances and health.

 In addition to increasing personal comfort for you and your family, you want to cut on what you spend on energy bills.
 Remember that the earlier you remedy the issue of poor insulation in your home, the less it will cost you, not to mention it will go a long way in increasing your home value.
+It may be worth your while to look into the R-Value of spray foam insulation and how it can help you save money for years to come.

 If you are unsure whether or not your home is under-insulated, here are signs to be on the lookout for: